enkhbatMunkhbold/job-order-management/README.md

-# Job Management App
+# Job Order Management

 ## Description

-The **Job Management App** helps users efficiently manage their job orders and related data, including Jobs and Clients.
+The **Job Order Management** helps users efficiently manage their job orders and related data, including Jobs and Clients.
 Users can create, edit, and delete Jobs, Clients, and Orders to suit their business needs.
 Each Order includes a **status** and a **due_day**, allowing users to stay organized and focused on specific tasks.
 Additionally, users can add notes to each Client's profile to keep track of special requirements or preferences for future reference.

 ## Table Of Contents